Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Not to be confused with Erasmus Mundus (EMJMD) scholarships!

 Sponsor.
 University of L'Aquila (Erasmus+ funding).
-Office in charge: International Relations Office
+Responsible Office: International Relations Office

 Details.
-All our international students can benefit from Erasmus+ grants KA131 (Mobility for Study)provided by the EU via the University of L'Aquila, to finance up to 12 months spent on mobility abroad (for the RealMaths programme, that means the whole Year 2).
+All our international students can benefit from Erasmus+ grants KA131 (Mobility for Study)provided by the EU via the University of L'Aquila, to finance up to 12 months spent on mobility abroad (for the RealMaths programme, it means the whole Year 2; for MathMods/InterMaths students, that means 6 months for Semester 2 and 6 more months for Semester 3 - if spent away from L'Aquila).

-Please consider that for your mobility you might also benefit from an additional special fund by the Italian Ministry of Education usually referred to as "Fondo Giovani" and which is addressed to low-income students.
+Please consider that for your mobility you might also benefit from an additional special fund (referred to as the Disantavenged fund) addressed to students from families that have generated a low income in Italy.

-All in all such grants, i.e. Erasmus+ for Mobility (~300 EUR/month) and Fondo Giovani (max.
-500 EUR/month depending on your family income) are expected to award our students up to EUR 800 per month for 12 months at most.
+All in all such grants, i.e. Erasmus+ for Mobility (~300 EUR/month) and Disadvantage Fund (~250 EUR/month depending on your family income in Italy) are expected to award our students up to EUR 550 per month for 12 months at most.

 How to apply?
-Applications for Year2-mobility open in Jan-Feb 2024.
-There will be a selection mostly based your previous and current (Semester1 at UAQ) academic achievements.
-Anyway, note that so far the allocated funding has always been enough to cover all our students going on mobility.
+Applications for Year2-mobility open in Jan-Feb 2025.
+There will be a selection mostly based on your previous and current academic achievements.
+Anyway, note that so far the allocated funding has always been enough to cover all our students going on mobility no matter the final ranking.

 Other funding opportunities and benefits

-2023-intake students may also obtain other funding opportunies and benefits even from our partner universities (some of our partner universities, for instance, have offered accommodation at reduced fares to our students in Year2).
+2024-intake students may also obtain other funding opportunities and benefits even from our partner universities (some of our partner universities, for instance, have offered accommodation at reduced fares to our students in Year2).
 Detailed information about how to apply and what such funding may cover, will be emailed to applicants later on.

 • Up to 3,000 EUR per year as allowance